day50-dev/sidechat/README.md

 You should also use `sq-add` which can pipe anything into the context.
 Here's an example:
 ![out](https://github.com/user-attachments/assets/62318080-9d67-41de-921b-976ad61e1122)

-You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
-You can use it for free via openrouter.

 Once you're in there's a few slash commands.
 Use `/help` to get the current list.